 Most accurate ultrasound test could detect 96% of women with ovarian cancer

-Head-to-head study of diagnostic test accuracy found IOTA ultrasound ADNEX model best sensitivity and acceptable specificity
+A head-to-head study of diagnostic test accuracy found IOTA ultrasound ADNEX model provides the best sensitivity and acceptable specificity.

 An ultrasound test that detected 96% of ovarian cancers in postmenopausal women should replace current standard of care test in the UK according to a new study.